codesidian/Python-MissionChiefBot/README.md

 `mission_batch_amount` is the amount of missions it will do per batch, so if it finds 100 missions.
 It will do the set amount.

 ### Windows
-Once you're done double click the `run.bat` located in the mail folder.
+Once you're done double click the `run.bat` located in the main folder.
 This will force check any requirements and run the script for you.

 ### Linux
  `cd` into the botfiles folder, and run either `python missionchief_bot.py` or `py missionchief_bot.py` depending on your python version